What is a design brief and why is it needed?

 - Peer-to-Peer Lending

 The dreaded deadline.
 It’s one of the most crucial elements your design brief.
 We’ve all been there and we know why it’s important to have timelines and deadlines.
 Good project managers should have good time management in their skill-set.
 Setting small milestones to track the progress of your project.
 It’s whatever the client and designer or agency agree on.
 It’s advisable to allow extra time for human error and get everything in writing for when unforeseen circumstances should arise.
 If you need to have your trade show graphics at the venue by a certain date, you don’t want the deliverables for your project submitted on the day of the show.

-Who are you trying to reach?
+Who are you trying to A display advertising metric which counts the number of users who have seen your ad.
+Video, display,… More?
 The definition of target market is a group of potential customers to whom a company wants to sell its products and services.
-Targeting a specific market in your design brief doesn’t mean you are eliminating or omitting people that don’t meet your criteria, it means you would rather spend your marketing dollars on specific markets that are more likely to buy from you or resonate with your brand messaging.
+Targeting a specific market in your design brief doesn’t mean you are eliminating or omitting people that don’t meet your criteria, it means you would rather spend your marketing dollars on specific markets that are more likely to buy from you or resonate with your A brand is a name, term, design, symbol or any other feature that identifies one seller’s good or se… More messaging.
 Some things to consider when targeting your marketing efforts:

 - Income level

 - Marital or family status